We are still transitioning from online-only worship services to in-person worship services.

 If you wish to give by cash or check, there will be collection boxes in the narthex.
 Envelopes for your gift are available in the pews and in the narthex.

-If you sat near the front along the side aisle on the pulpit side (to your left when you enter from the main doors of the church), then you might be directed to exit through the door in front of the pulpit, onto the courtyard.
+If you sat near the front along the side aisle on the pulpit side (to your left when you enter from the main doors of the church), then you may exit through the door in front of the pulpit, onto the courtyard.
 From there, turn left and go through the breezeway back towards Van Ness Avenue.

-Otherwise, when your pew is dismissed, please exit down the side aisle through the doors at the rear of the church.
+Otherwise, you may exit down any of the aisles and through the doors at the rear of the sanctuary.

 We do not have Coffee Hour or any other fellowship time before or after the Worship Service right now.